 Amy Kaner

-Amy is an RYT-200 and RYT-300 certified yoga teacher registered with Yoga Alliance and has been practicing in San Diego since 2012.
-She began her yoga journey seeking grounding in her new Southern California home and quickly discovered its power to reduce stress, ease anxiety, and cultivate self-love.
+Amy is an RYT-200 and RYT-300 certified yoga teacher registered with Yoga Alliance, practicing and teaching in San Diego since 2012.
+She discovered yoga as a way to find grounding and balance after moving to Southern California and has experienced its profound benefits for stress, anxiety, and self-connection.

-Amy holds an MSN in Nursing and works full-time as a Family Nurse Practitioner at Scripps Memorial Hospital in La Jolla.
-She completed her teacher trainings at The Soul of Yoga in Encinitas and holds additional certifications in Prenatal, Gentle, and Yin Yoga.
+Amy holds an MSN in Nursing and works as a Family Nurse Practitioner at Scripps Memorial Hospital in La Jolla.
+She completed her teacher trainings at The Soul of Yoga in Encinitas and is also certified in Prenatal, Gentle, and Yin Yoga.

-Her classes are breath-led, blending movement and stillness while integrating her healthcare background to support safe, intuitive, and mindful practice.
+Her breath-led classes thoughtfully blend movement and stillness, incorporating her healthcare expertise to create a safe, intuitive, and mindful practice.

 Chandler Price